 The Peel Tower abseil and Open Day was a great success.
 The number of participants and the amount of monies raised through sponsorship greatly exceeded our expectations.
+We have raised in excess of £13000.
 Congratulations to all of the YPC members who planned and delivered the event.
 Special thanks are also due to all the volunteers who ran the stalls at Hewlett Court, acted as chauffeurs ensuring that there was a steady flow of abseil participants to the Tower and the Army Cadets for their marshalling at the Tower and Hewlett Court.

 Planning the event was testing.
 The YPC were able utilise the experience built by the organisers of the Teddy Bears' Picnic for the Open Day.
 Organising an abseil was a new skill set.
 Bury MBC, who own the Tower, granted us permission for the abseil and suggested we contact Alternative Adventures to run the event for us.

 Response to our invite for volunteers surpassed our earlier forecasts.
 We had eighty-five people who were willing to put their name on the list.
 On the day there was some cry offs.
 Somebody said there was a football match on the telly that day.
 Seventy-seven did the abseil.

-Many East Lancashire Masons along with their families and friends took the opportunity to raise funds on the day; most notable were the PGM and President.
-Sir David Trippier, and the APGM and Chairman of the Charity Chad Northcott.
-The Mayor of Bury attended the Open Day and her Consort, Mark, took up the challenge to participate in the abseil.
-The weather was brilliant on the day; dry, hot, a light breeze and sunny.
+Many East Lancashire Masons along with their families and friends took the opportunity to raise funds on the day; most notable were the PGM and President Sir David Trippier and the APGM and Chairman of the Charity Chad Northcott.

+The Mayor of Bury attended the Open Day at Hewlett Court and her Consort, Mark, took up the challenge to participate in the abseil:

+Transport was available from Hewlett Court to the cark park for the Tower.
+The weather was brilliant on the day, dry, hot, a light breeze and sunny.
 There were magnificent views from the top of the tower, for those brave enough to look before beginning the descent.

+The first abseils were scheduled for 10 am and there was a steady flow throughout the day.
+The last abseils were at 3 pm.

-During the Open Day the Mayor, accompanied by Sir David, opened the Hewlett Court refurbished inner courtyard.
+During the Open Day the Mayor accompanied by Sir David opened the Hewlett Court refurbished inner courtyard.
+The Open day at Hewlett Court was well supported, especially earlier in the day, before the people began to leave before the football match.